PeraltaLab/WRC15_Rhizo/README.md

 ## Funding Sources

-This work was supported by the East Carolina University Undergraduate Research and Creative Activity Award to MEK and the National Science Foundation (GRFP to RBB, DEB 1845845 to ALP).
+This work was supported by the East Carolina University and the National Science Foundation (GRFP to RBB, DEB 1845845 to ALP).

 ## Contributors